kubernetes/enhancements/keps/sig-node/3960-pod-lifecycle-sleep-action/README.md

 ### User Stories (Optional)

 #### Story 1
-As a Kubernetes user, I want to configure my container to sleep for a specific duration during terminating with grace.And I want to do it without needing a sleep binary in my image.
+As a Kubernetes user, I want to configure my container to sleep for a specific duration during graceful termination and I want to do it without needing a sleep binary in my image.

 #### Story 2
 As a Kubernetes user, I want to configure my nginx service to be able to run with zero downtime.Previously,I use `command: ["/bin/sh","-c","sleep 20"]` in prestop hook with exec command to delay the shutdown,and let the Endpoint Controller remove the pod first.
 But this requires me to have a sleep binary in my image, and I want to do this more conveniently.